Brent Bilodeau: Personal

 Bilodeau was born in Dallas, Texas while his father Yvon was a member of the CHL's Dallas Black Hawks.
 He learned how to skate at age two and started playing hockey at age five.
-His father Yvon was a former Philadelphia Flyers draft pick, selected in the 6th round (78th overall) in the 1971 NHL Entry Draft and his uncle Bob was a former Atlanta Flames draft pick, selected in the ninth round (133rd overall) in the 1973 NHL Entry Draft.
+His father Yvon was a former Philadelphia Flyers draft pick, selected in the 6th round (78th overall) in the 1971 NHL entry draft and his uncle Bob was a former Atlanta Flames draft pick, selected in the ninth round (133rd overall) in the 1973 NHL entry draft.

 He is married to retired American WNBA player Cass Bauer-Bilodeau.
+His son, Tyler Bilodeau, plays for the UCLA Bruins.